pamelafox/python-project-template/README.md

 You'll want to replace that with your own code, and you'll probably want to add additional files as your code grows in complexity.

-When you're ready to run tests, just run:
+When you're ready to run tests, run:

 ```
-pytest
+python3 -m pytest
 ```

 # File breakdown